Hall 6 of the FCCS EPM Cloud Study Tour

 ⚖️ Two Journal Types

-Straightforward posting tool for routine adjustments.
 Approval workflow is optional — configured per journal class.
-Can be posted directly by a user with sufficient access.
+Single-level approve/reject.

 Can be auto-reversed to the next period — useful for accruals that reverse automatically.